CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Health.md

 remove.
 In this example, we are removed NTP and LNV and are in the process of removing OSPF.

-{{% imgOld 20 %}}
+{{< figure src="/images/netq/filter-ntwk-hlth-in-tbl.png" width="500" >}}

-This grays out the charts and temporarily removes the data related to that service from the table.
+This grays out the chart title and removes the associated checkbox, temporarily removing the data related to that service from the table.

 ## View All Network Protocol and Service Validation Results